Can we stop plans to convert Alexandra Parade’s green median into a car park?

 Converting green medians to hard surfaces and removing trees exacerbates the Urban Heat Island Effect (UHIE).
 This physical phenomena exacerbates the health effects of heat waves.
 Urban areas are much warmer than surrounding rural areas, particularly at night.
 Planting trees and other vegetation and reducing paving are the best ways to reduce the heat increase.

-Alexandra Parade is more complex to measure because the green median fights with the 6 lanes of bitumen and heating exhaust fumes.
+The UHIE on Alexandra Parade is more complex because the green median fights with the 6+ lanes of bitumen and heating exhaust fumes.
 The highest is 10°C near Hoddle St on ramps and the coolest part of the parade is 8.25°C for the area proposed to be converted car park.

 In Fitzroy, that old elms lining Napier, George and Westgarth St, work together with Smiths Reserve to reduce the heating by a full degree compared to Collingwood.